 Learn the Secrets Home Stagers Use to Draw Buyers In

-Speaking of floors, if the presale budget includes new wood flooring, the stager and many interior designers would suggest to consider the direction of the plank installation.
-Depending on the size and perimeter of the room, it makes sense to visually enhance the layout with the best orientation.
-The placement of the planks enlarges or minimizes the dimensions of a room.
+Speaking of floors, if the presale budget includes new wood or luxury laminate flooring, the stager, and many interior designers, will pay close attention to the direction of the plank installation.
+Depending on the dimensions of the room, the plank layout could enhance the room size.
+The planks’ placement, whether horizontal or vertical, can enlarge or minimize the appearance of the dimensions of a room.

-Houses with choppy layouts or small rooms benefit from a monochromatic scheme of paint.
-Stagers advise clients to keep a cohesive color to avoid distracting the eye.
-If each room is painted a different color, it resembles a child’s board game, as different and interrupted colored squares.
+Houses with choppy layouts or small rooms benefit from a monochromatic paint scheme to keep the flow of the space united and appear larger.
+Stagers often advise clients to use a cohesive color to avoid distracting the eye with distinct boundaries.
+If each room is painted differently, it resembles a child’s board game, with separate and distinct colored squares.

 Natural Light Shines

-Natural light is important to show off throughout the property.
-Very few buyers will ask for dark rooms!
-Home stagers recommend replacing heavy window curtains with sheers or other light fabrics.
-Sometimes they might suggest removing them all together.
-But, in contrast and in order to to trick buyers' eyes, raising the rods of the window treatments feet above and beyond the window frames portrays the illusion of higher ceilings and bigger windows.
+It's essential to show off the natural light throughout the property.
+Very few buyers will ask for dark rooms, so home stagers recommend replacing heavy window curtains with sheers or other light fabrics to boost the sunlight.
+Sometimes, they suggest removing them all together.

 More Window Tricks

-- Mounted high, draperies emphasize architectural features like crown molding.
-They also detract interest from less than lovely flooring.
+- Mounted high draperies emphasize in-demand architectural features like crown moulding.
+They also detract interest from less-than-lovely flooring.

 - Take a seat and look out the windows.
-Check to see if the sight lines lead directly into a neighbor’s yard, or worse, into their bathroom.
-Deliberate window coverings might have been used to hide low levels of privacy.
+Check to see if the sight lines lead directly into a neighbor’s yard or, worse, into their bathroom.
+The owners might have deliberately used window coverings to hide low levels of privacy.

-Once the light comes streaming in, the homeowner has to rise to the challenge of removing every bit of dirt and grime throughout the house.
-During the day, the light will shift and showcase fingerprints and cobwebs in places you’ve never noticed before.
-Plenty of light will also highlight bad paint jobs.
-Brush marks and mistakes are even more obvious in the sun’s rays.
-Natural light is a homeowner’s double-edged sword.
+Unfortunately, natural light is a homeowner’s double-edged sword.
+Once the light streams in, you’ll have to rise to the challenge of removing every bit of dirt and grime throughout the house.
+During the day, the light will shift and showcase fingerprints and cobwebs in previously unnoticed places.
+Keep in mind plenty of natural light also highlights lousy paint jobs.
+Brush marks and mistakes are even more apparent in the sun’s rays.

-A home without adequate storage is sometimes labeled cozy or quaint, which translates to, “creative storage solutions needed.”
+A home without adequate storage is sometimes labeled cozy or quaint, which translates to “creative storage solutions needed.”
 Have you ever noticed prettily skirted bathrooms or kitchen sinks?
-This means there isn’t enough cabinet storage space and the owner has attempted to hide the everyday essentials behind panels of fabric.
+This means there isn’t enough cabinet storage space, and the owner has attempted to hide the everyday essentials behind fabric panels.

 Hidden Storage Solutions

-- In children’s rooms, it's common to see elaborate and expensive structures to hide toys, likely because the closet spaces are too small to house clothing.
-Bursting closets and maxed out under bed storage space are also indicators.
+- In children’s rooms, it's common to see elaborate and expensive structures to hide toys, likely because the closet spaces are too small to house toys and clothing.
+Bursting closets and maxed-out under-bed storage space are also indicators.